 Local Offer survey

-At the time of the 2020 Vision events, we created a survey asking people who use the Local Offer a few questions about how they use it and what they are looking for.
+During the 2020 Vision events, we asked people who use the Local Offer to complete a survey about how they use it and what they are looking for.

 The survey was shared on social media, was live on the Local Offer for March 2017 and was shared via Informer and Schools e-mails.